 will be liquidated 60 calendar days after the end of a grant award period.

-Refer to for this definition of “obligation.”
+Refer to TWC Chapter 800 General Administration rule §800.52 for this definition of “obligation.”
 This meaning is generally more prescriptive than the definition of “financial obligation” established in 2 CFR §200.1.

 Expenditures